vondrt4/salt-formula-ceilometer/README.rst

-The ceilometer project aims to deliver a unique point of contact for billing systems to acquire all of the measurements they need to establish customer billing, across all current OpenStack core components with work underway to support future OpenStack components.
+The ceilometer project aims to deliver a unique point of contact for billing systems to acquire all of the measurements they need to establish customer billing, across all current OpenStack components with work underway to support future OpenStack components.
+This formula provides different backends for Ceilometer data: MongoDB, InfluxDB.
+Also, Graphite and direct (to Elasticsearch) publishers are available.
+If InfluxDB is used as a backend, heka is configured to consume messages from RabbitMQ and write in to InfluxDB, i.e. ceilometer collector service is not used in this configuration.

 Sample Pillars
 ==============